bioinformatics-ca/HTG_2021/Module6/Module6_lab.md

 quast.py -R ~/CourseData/HT_data/Module6/references/ecoli_k12.fasta assemblies/*.fasta
 ```

-The QUAST results are in an HTML file.
-Using the method you learned earlier (scp or FileZilla) copy the results to your local computer.
-The QUAST report is located at `~/workspace/HTseq/Module6/quast_results/latest/report.html`.

-Using the report, try to determine which of the assemblies was a) the most complete b) the most contiguous and c) the most accurate.
+Using the web browser for your instance, open the QUAST PDF report (Module6/quast_results/latest/report.pdf) and try to determine which of the assemblies was a) the most complete b) the most contiguous and c) the most accurate.

 ## Assembly Polishing

-Both the nanopore and pacbio assemblies have errors in their consensus sequence as indicated by the "mismatches per 100kb" and "indels per 100kb" lines in the QUAST output.
-To help improve the accuracy of the assembly, we can use a post-assembly consensus improvement step called "polishing".
-There are many assembly polishing programs available for both pacbio data (racon, arrow) and nanopore data (nanopolish, racon).
+The nanopore assembly can be improved by running a "polishing" step.
+There are many assembly polishing programs available for nanopore data (nanopolish, racon).
 To demonstrate polishing we will use a program called `medaka` that is particularly fast and easy to run.
-While we're only polishing the nanopore assembly today as a demonstration, please note that the pacbio assembly could also be improved by polishing it with arrow, or using high-accuracy HiFi reads.

 We're now going to use `medaka` to improve our assembly.
 Medaka uses a neural network which is trained to calculate a better consensus sequence for nanopore assemblies:

 ```
-medaka_consensus -i ecoli.nanopore.100x.fastq -d assemblies/ecoli.nanopore.100x.canu-contigs.fasta -o ecoli_medaka_polished -t 4 -m r941_min_high_g303
+medaka_consensus -i ecoli_nanopore.fastq -d assemblies/ecoli_nanopore_flye.fasta -o ecoli_nanopore_medaka_polished -t 8
 ```

 Now we can copy the medaka assembly to our output directory:

 ```
-cp ecoli_medaka_polished/consensus.fasta assemblies/ecoli.nanopore.100x.canu-contigs-polished.fasta
+cp ecoli_nanopore_medaka_polished/consensus.fasta assemblies/ecoli_nanopore_flye_medaka.fasta
 ```

 Now, re-run the QUAST step from above: